astrolabsoftware/fink_ztf_recovery/README.md

 The wrapper will look for all `ztf_public*.tar.gz` files, and do the job.
 To speed-up the merge operation, we use `mpi` under the hood.
 The script will use by default 16 cores -- leading to a writing throughput of about 170 MB/s.

 As decompression and merge are done one after the other, and file by file, we shall obtain a rate of about 55 MB/s.
 In practice, we observe twice slower (why?).
-Note that it would have been perhaps wiser to parallelize the decompression step first (by parallelizing folders), and then parallelize the merging step.
+Note that it would have been perhaps wiser to parallelize the decompression step first (by parallelizing folders), and then parallelize the merging step (that way we would easily reach +300 MB/s for decompression, that is a total rate at +100 MB/s).
 Improvement for the future!

 ## Summary